 Plus their team takes care of all the technical aspects like hosting, security, etc. which is awesome.

 Apart from that, it has very limited capabilities.
-There are no site themes available and you can’t change website font or modify the header style.
+There are no site themes available and the page builder has very limited customization options.

 So, Podia is good for hosting only your sales pages but it’s not really the platform for building a fully-fledged website.